Why is youth work important for the Council of Europe?

 What about people who "do" youth work?

-The Council of Europe has developed the Council of Europe Youth Work Portfolio for youth leaders and youth workers which aims to identify, assess and record the competences of youth leaders and youth workers, as well as to set learning objectives and development goals.
+The Council of Europe has developed the Council of Europe Youth Work Portfolio for youth leaders and youth workers.
+It aims to identify, assess and record the competences of youth leaders and youth workers, as well as to set learning objectives and development goals.

 The Portfolio is a tangible illustration of the commitment of the member states' governments to promote the recognition of non-formal education, of the learning of young people, and of the competences acquired through the practice of youth work.